SPANDigital/presidium-core/_best_practices/_TEMPLATE.md

 # Template Instructions
 # ---------------------
-# 1) Copy and rename this file.
-Don't forget to remove the leading "_"
+# 1) Copy and rename this file as closely as possible to the best practice with hyphens between the words.
+In the newly named file, remove the leading "_".
+For example: keep-it-simple.md.
-# 2) Replace content placeholders with appropriate content, search for "REPLACE WITH"
+# 2) Replace any content placeholders with the appropriate content.
+Search for "REPLACE WITH".
-# 3) Delete this line and all lines above so that the below front matter is at the top of the file.
+# 3) Delete this line and all lines above so that the front matter below is at the top of the file.
 ---
 title: REPLACE WITH Best Practice Title
+id: "best-practice-title"
 author: REPLACE WITH github-username
 ---